kulmajaba/tunks-keyboard/README.md

 ### Why?

-Because keybpard shortcuts are fragile and unpredictable, and software like AutoHotKey is considered cheating software by a lot of anti-cheat utilities, regardless of what you do with it.
+Because keyboard shortcuts are fragile and unpredictable, and software like AutoHotKey is considered cheating software by a lot of anti-cheat utilities, regardless of what you do with it.

 ### When?